Discovery document

 revocation_endpoint

-You can only revoke access and refresh tokens; identity tokens canβt be revoked.
-In addition, if you revoke an access token youβll also revoke its corresponding refresh token, and vice-versa.
+You can only revoke access and refresh tokens; identity tokens can’t be revoked.
+In addition, if you revoke a refresh token you’ll also revoke its corresponding access token.
+Revoking an access token does not revoke the refresh token.

-A typical revocation URL looks like the following
+A typical revocation endpoint URL looks similar to this:

 https://v1.api.us.janrain.com/e0a70b4f-1eef-4856-bcdb-f050fee66aae/login/token/revoke